rackerlabs/technical-blog/_posts/2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included.markdown

 __8. Instance configuration required by Rackspace__

 To configure the instance, you must first get to the prompt.
-You can do this via the console from the browser, or by SSH'ing into the VM (SSH may be easier to work with)
+You can do this via the console from the browser or by SSH'ing into the VM (SSH may be easier to work with).

 {% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/os_console.png %}

-Install curl
+Run the following command to install curl:

 ```
 sudo apt-get update && sudo apt-get install curl -y
 ```

-Now proceed to install XenServer Tools & Nova Agent
+Now proceed to install XenServer Tools and the Nova Agent.

 * XenServer Tools
     * The XenTools are needed for communication between the host and the guest